LOADING ...

 Old Doc had (*writ) these words, 'Paid in

-It looked like the field for Doc
+It looked the potter's field for Doc

 That caused us alarm

-someone 'membered the family graveyard
+'Til someone 'membered the graveyard

 Out on the farm

-Old doc had six of their kids
+Old doc had brought six of their

-And Simmons was a cuss
+And was a grateful cuss

 So, you can let him with us